 Sandwiched between my house and my car, I bopped down, gingerly scooping up another pile of leaves, then froze.
 There was no way I was getting back up from this.
 In what felt like slow motion, my legs gave way, I tipped backwards, landing on my bottom, before tipping even further backwards so that I was lying flat on my back, still clutching my dustpan and brush and watching the leaves swirl all around me.

 It wasn’t even 11 o’clock and I was officially done.
 Resigning myself to a day of nothing, I switched on the TV and stumbled upon one of those all day repeat channels, which was showing old episodes of ‘Tipping Point’.
-I’d seen this gameshow before and sneered at its absolute rubbishness.
-To my mind, it was the most painfully slow and pointless show I’d ever had the misfortune of seeing.
+I’d seen this gameshow before and not really engaged too much with it.
 But on this day, when my body was screaming at me not to move, I couldn’t even face using the remote to change the channel and so it remained on.

 Three episodes later… I was hooked.
 What a show!
 I was yelling at the screen every time I knew the answer and holding my head in my hands each time the contestant released the counter too late.* I held my breath when it came to the final battle to win the money and shook my head in disbelief when one woman gambled it all and went away with nothing.